Skip to content

 Shift nodes from from_paths to to_paths in-place.

-• Able to override existing node if it exists, defaults to False (to-nodes must not exist; not overridden).
+• Able to merge attributes of node if it exists, defaults to False (to-nodes must not exist; no attributes to merge)

-• Able to merge children and remove intermediate parent node, defaults to False (nodes are shifted; not merged).
+• Able to merge leaf nodes and remove all intermediate nodes, defaults to False (nodes are shifted; not merged)

 For paths in from_paths and to_paths,